areeba-bioinfo/Bioinformatics-Basics-Projects/README.md

 - Sequence length
 - GC content calculation
 - Python string methods
+- What I learned: This was my first time working with real biological sequence data instead of just text strings.
+I understood how something as simple as counting letters in a sequence can actually tell you something biologically meaningful, like GC content, which is used in real research.
+Debugging this script also taught me how to think step by step instead of just copying code from tutorials.

 ### 2. Bioinformatics Machine Learning Project
 **File:** `Bioinformatics_ML_Project.ipynb`
 - **Dataset Used:** Public biological expression datasets / practice genomic data.